Management Category

 Habitat and Origin

-Origin: Both Zebra and Quagga Mussels originate from Europe.
+Origin: Both zebra and quagga mussels originate from Europe.
 They are fresh water bivalves native to the Black Sea region.
-Zebra and Quagga Mussels were introduced to North America through the ballast water of trans-continental ships in the late 1980’s.
+Zebra and quagga mussels were introduced to North America through the ballast water of trans-continental ships in the late 1980’s.

 - Invasive mussels are easily dispersed in their juvenile stages while they are tiny, free swimming larvae that cannot be seen by the naked eye.
 Any amount of water in or on a boat can contain this larvae.
 The larvae settle onto surfaces such as the hull of a boat or fishing gear, and slowly grow into adult mussels.